FrontEnd-classroom-assignments/budget-tracker/README.md

 ## Step 4: Routing
 This step can be started after the React Router is studied in the course.

-1.)
-Add React Router to your project
+First, add React Router to your project

-2.)
-Implement two new components
+Implement two new components:
-- Home: This component show welcome message to users.
+- `Home`: Displays a welcome message to users.
-- Statistics: This component show the sum of expenses and incomes and the saldo.
+- `Statistics`: Shows the total income, total expenses, and the saldo.

-3.)
-Implement navigation and routing between them
+Finally, implement navigation and routing between them